Willian199/event_ddi/README.md

 );
 ```

-#### subscribeIsolate
+#### Subscribe Isolate
-The subscribeIsolate type runs the callback in a separate isolate, enabling concurrent event handling.
+The `subscribeIsolate` type runs the callback in a separate isolate, enabling concurrent event handling.
 This is particularly useful for scenarios where you want to execute the event in isolation, avoiding potential interference with the main application flow.

 Parameters are the same as for `subscribe`.